jeffh/Fox/docs/source/generators.rst

 Generators
 ==========

-Generators are the core of Fox.
-They specify directed random data creation.
+Generators specify directed random data creation.
 This means generators know how to create the given data and how to shrink it.

-In technical terms, all generators conform to the ``FOXGenerator`` protocol.
+Technically, all generators conform to the ``FOXGenerator`` protocol.
 All generators return a lazy rose tree for consumption by the :doc:`Fox runner
 </runner>`.

 The power of generators are their composability.
 Shrinking is provided for *free* if you compose with Fox's built-in generators.
-Of course, you can provide custom shrinking strategies as you needed.
 In fact, most of Fox's built-in generators are composed on top of ``FOXChoose``.
+Of course you can provide custom shrinking strategies as needed.

-For the typed programming enthusiast, generators are expected to conform to this type:
+For the typed programming enthusiast, generators are functions expected to conform to this type:

     ``(id<FOXRandom>, uint32_t) -> FOXRoseTree<U>`` where ``U`` is an
     Objective-C object.